samrat93/samrat93/README.md

   "program" : "Master's Of Computer Application", "year" : "2022",
   "job-searching" : true,
-  "goal" : "to create software that helps the world"
+  "goal" : "to create software that helps the world", "country: "Nepal",
 }
 ```